skuep/GBB15/README.md

 # GBB15
 A gantry-mounted CAN stepper driver board for 15mm aluminum beams (mostly for PrintersForAnts printers).
 This is heavily work in progress.

+This board can be used e.g. for the Micron to have A/B motor controllers directly at the gantry.
+This reduces the number of wires required to be routed to the gantry.

+Additionally, this board can be used for Voron-0 or Tridents as a USB to CAN converter (using the Klipper CAN bridge option) with **included** A/B motor controllers.

 ![GBB15 Photo](images/GBB15.jpg?raw=true "GBB15 Photo")

 ![PCB front side](images/PCB-front.png?raw=true "PCB front side")